AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 fearfully partialistic, could not assert that his pagan-born doctrine was generally accepted by Christians, and when he formed a creed for general acceptance he entirely omitted his lurid theology.
-It will be seen that Tertullian\'s creed like that of Irenaeus is one of the earlier forms of the so-called Apostles' Creed:[^35]
+It will be seen that Tertullian's creed like that of Irenaeus is one of the earlier forms of the so-called Apostles' Creed:[^35]

 "We believe in one only God, omnipotent, maker of the world, and his son